mnottale/beyond/README.md

 the `beyond:something` is a special file at the root that allows pointing to a specific block by its alias or address.

+Furthermore as an admin you might want to keep some control over the whole content.
+This is achieved with admin keys.
+Those keys once registered are added automatically by the filesystem layer to the reader and writers of all blocks created.

+    xattr -w beyond.addadmin <userOrKeyHash> mountpoint/

 ## Future features and goals

   - Caching layer for faster usage